 In addition, you can lift, push, or carry a heavier load with compound exercises, increasing the maximum amount of weight your body can handle at once.

-Compound exercises are excellent for building both relative and maximal body strength.
+Compound exercises such as squats, push-ups, and pull-ups, are excellent for building both relative and maximal body strength.

 Furthermore, compound exercises are also excellent for building maximal strength since big compound lifts such as squats, bench presses, and deadlifts can overcome the biggest amount of external resistance [6].
 T